necmigunduz/christmas-lights/README.md

 - Clone the repo `https://github.com/necmigunduz/christmas-lights.git`,
 - cd `into` the project,
-- Open index.html with an explorer.
+- Open index.html with any web browser or run the Liveserver from VSCode.

 ## Authors